Skip to content

 Multi-flue caps sit directly on the concrete crown.
 Because these often require custom fabrication, getting accurate dimensions is crucial for a watertight seal.

-1. Measure the Crown Footprint: Measure the total overall length and width of the concrete chimney crown (the flat cement surface at the very top of the brickwork).
+Measure the total overall length and width of the concrete chimney crown (the flat cement surface at the very top of the brickwork).

-2. Measure the Flue Footprint: Imagine a box drawn around all of your extending clay tiles.
+Imagine a box drawn around all of your extending clay tiles.
 Measure the total length and width of this entire area.

-3. Calculate Your Flange Clearance: You will need flat concrete space to drill and mount the flanges of the cap.
+You will need flat concrete space to drill and mount the flanges of the cap.
 Subtract your flue footprint from your crown footprint.
 You generally need at least 1.5 to 2 inches of flat concrete on all four sides of the flues to successfully mount a multi-flue cap.

-4. Measure the Tallest Flue (Critical Step): Measure from the flat concrete crown up to the top of your highest clay tile.
-The screen height of your new cap must be at least 5 inches taller than your highest flue.
+Measure from the flat concrete crown up to the top of your highest clay tile.
+The screen height of your new cap must be at least 6 inches taller than your highest flue.
 If the cap sits too close to the flue opening, it will restrict the draft and cause dangerous carbon monoxide to back up into your home.

 Step 4: Measuring for a Multi-Flue (Outside Mount) Cap With Skirt